-According to the United States Department of Agriculture, vultures (also know as “buzzards”) are known to eat and damage roof shingles!
-Their feces on the roof can emit a strong odor, and their destructiveness can cause expensive damage on shingles and rubber roofs.
-Fortunately, there are several simple and effective ways to encourage the vultures on your roof to relocate.
+No one likes seeing a vulture on their roof.
+Not only are they ugly, but according to the United States Department of Agriculture, vultures (also know as “buzzards”) are known to eat and damage roof shingles!
+They can also wear down rubber on roof boots and damage roof vents.
+Further, their feces (sorry, we have to go there) on the roof can emit a strong odor, and their destructiveness can cause expensive damage on shingles and rubber roofs.
+Fortunately, there are several simple and effective ways to get the vultures off your roof.

-Above all, stay within the law.
+Most importantly, be aware of local and national laws.
 Vultures are protected under the federal Migratory Bird Treaty Act of 1918.
-This means that you may not use any lethal means of control without first trying other methods and then acquiring legal permission to terminate nuisance birds.
+They may not be pretty, but they are an important part of our ecosystem.
+The Bird Treaty Act dictates that you may not use any lethal means of control without first trying other methods and then acquiring legal permission to terminate nuisance birds.
 Permits are also required to trap and relocate the birds or disturb their nests.

 Worried birds or pests have damaged your roof?
 Call for a free roof inspection.
 Serving the entire NC Triangle area.